-- 1. Admission to the college. - 2.
-Transcripts evaluated by nursing department and admissions department (nursing courses will only transfer to COM if 3 years old or less) - 3.
-Establishing a nursing academic plan with the Nursing Academic Advisor. - 4.
-Taking and passing with a minimum grade of "C" all prerequisite courses required for the desired track. - 5.
-Earning a prerequisite GPA of 2.80 - 6.
-Completing the Pre-Nursing Orientation modules - 7.
-Submitting of required clinical readiness documentation. - 8.
-Clearing BON and clinical agency criminal background checks. - 9.
-Clearing drug screen.
+- 1. Be admitted to the college. - 2.
+Meet all TSI requirements for the college. - 3.
+Establish a nursing academic plan with the Nursing Academic Advisor. - 4.
+Take and pass with a minimum grade of "C" in all prerequisite courses required for the desired track. - 5.
+Submit transcripts and a Transcript Evaluation Form to the admissions department if prerequisite courses are being transferred from another institution. - 6.
+Earn a minimum prerequisite GPA of 2.80 - 7.
+Complete the Pre-Nursing Orientation modules - 8.
+Submit required clinical readiness documentation. - 9.
+Clear BON and clinical agency criminal background checks. - 10.
+Clear drug screen.